WolfTech-Innovations/AlphaBIO/README.md

 You will be presented with an interactive menu where you can choose your sequence type (DNA or RNA) and perform various operations like mutation, transcription, reverse complement, and more.

-### Example:
+## Creating DNA that binds to and disables the target DNA:
 1. Select your sequence type (DNA or RNA).
 2. Enter your sequence.
-3. Choose an operation like transcribing DNA to RNA, introducing a mutation, or generating a random sequence.
+3. Choose operation 9.
-4. View or save your results.
+4. Check output.txt

 ---